 Similarly, the fact that an agency’s field staff treats guidance material as if it were “mandatory” is more a result of a large and scattered bureaucracy than it is deliberate.
 When a regulation is vague and when someone wants an answer to a specific question that could require a considerable exercise of judgment, it is not unusual for a field office employee to look to guidance material for answers.
 The citizen who must comply with a general regulation is often forced to make a choice between asking for a new interpretation—which could mean months of delay—or complying with the “acceptable” directions Washington headquarters has set down as guidance.
 Thus, guidance material issued with the best of intentions frequently becomes binding in day-to-day practice.

 Hybrid rulemaking, as its name implies, is a cross between informal and formal rulemaking procedures.
 Hybrid rulemaking results when Congress directs an agency to follow specific procedural requirements in addition to those required by the informal rulemaking procedures of the Administrative Procedure Act (APA).
 This requires agencies to comply with procedures that are more formal than the APA’s notice-and-comment, informal rulemaking, but less formal than on-the-record, trial-like, formal rulemaking.
-Various hybrid procedures include creation of a formal record, holding hearings, allowing interested persons to submit oral testimony, multi-stage rulemaking, and issuance of detailed findings and reasons.
-Some significant regulatory statutes, mostly enacted in the 1970’s, such as the Clean Air Act, Occupational Safety and Health Act, and the Federal Trade Commission’s rulemaking statute, require hybrid rulemaking.
+Various hybrid procedures include creation of a formal record, oral hearings, allowing interested persons to submit oral testimony, multi-stage rulemaking, and issuance of detailed findings and reasons.
+Some significant regulatory statutes, mostly enacted in the 1970’s, such as the Clean Air Act, the Occupational Safety and Health Act, and the Federal Trade Commission’s rulemaking statute, require hybrid rulemaking.

 Before completing the rulemaking process, statutes and Executive Orders require Federal agencies to perform various impact analyses and publish the resulting “impact statements.”
-Impact statements provide the public information about the expected effects of the rulemaking.
+Impact statements provide the public with information about the expected effects of the rulemaking.
 The earliest such impact analysis requirement is found in the 1970 National Environmental Policy Act (NEPA), which requires “environmental impact statements” for Federal actions that have a significant impact on the human environment.
-Other impact statements are required by the Regulatory Flexibility Act, the Unfunded Mandates Reform Act and the Paperwork Reduction Act.
+Other impact statements are required by the Regulatory Flexibility Act, the Unfunded Mandates Reform Act, and the Paperwork Reduction Act.
 Numerous Executive Orders require similar analyses of economic costs and benefits, federalism, takings of private property, energy supply or use, and the impact on the courts, children’s health, and Indian tribes.
-For OIRA guidance on performing impact analyses see OIRA's Regulatory Impact Analysis Primer, issued August 15, 2011.
+For OIRA guidance on performing impact analyses, see OIRA's Regulatory Impact Analysis Primer, issued August 15, 2011.
 (See Cost-Benefit Analysis)

 Incorporation by reference (IBR) is a technique used by Federal agencies to include, and make enforceable, materials published elsewhere without republishing those materials in full text in the agencies’ regulations.
 Typically agencies use this technique to incorporate widely-used voluntary industry-developed standards such as the National Fire Protection Code.
-For example, the Federal Aviation Administration frequently incorporates by reference part or all of manufacturer service bulletins in Airworthiness Directives.
+For example, the Federal Aviation Administration frequently incorporates by reference part or all of manufacturer service bulletins in its Airworthiness Directives.

 The Administrative Procedure Act (5 U.S.C. § 552(a)(1)) requires each agency to obtain the approval of the Director of the Office of the Federal Register for each document it wishes to incorporate by reference.
 Regulations governing this approval are set out in 1 CFR part 51.